akgsons/infra/index.md

 The company executes civil-works contracts for various govt. departments such as PWD, PW(R)D, Railways, PMGSY, Zilla Parishad, etc.

 It all began in 1973 as a partnership firm, M/s.
 A. K. Ghosh & Sons, which was a 1st class govt. contractor.
-In 2017, the firm was converted to this pvt. ltd. company in order to run it in a more transparent and professional manner.
+In 2017, the firm was converted to this private limited company in order to run the business in a more transparent and professional manner.

 **Current Projects:**